What is analytical method validation?

 The method shall show the reliability of an analysis concerning deliberate variations in method parameters.
 If measurements are susceptible to variations in analytical conditions, mention the same in the test method.

-7.5.1 At Different wavelength: (254 nm)
+7.5.1 At Different Wavelengths: (254 nm)

 For 253 nm:

-Run the sequence listed below
+Run the sequence below. below.

 Name of solution